 The Trois Vallées ski area is a biggest linked ski area in the world with 600km of varied pistes to suit every level of skier.
-There is also excellent off piste skiing across all of valleys that make up the Trois Vallées ski area.
+There is also excellent off-piste skiing across all of the valleys that make up the Trois Vallées ski area.
 These are the Courchevel valley, the Meribel Valley and the Val Thorens valley.

 Courchevel 1550m is located just below 1850, the two villages are connected via several lifts and a great toboggan run opened after the lifts close.
 We offer hotels, and chalets here.
 Last winter saw the opening of a seriously impressive aqua centre with a surfing area, great pool and spa, its located in a valley between 1550 and 1650 and will appeal to families especially.